 Uncompressed these 3 cubes are together around 25 liters in volume.
 Theoretically they can compress that 25 liters down to 12 liters, but you can’t squash the unsquashable it does depend what you put inside them.

 For comparison a full-sized rolling carry on has a volume of 2772 cubic inches or around 45 liters.

 So uncompressed this set takes up about half a maximum sized carry on and compressed perhaps a third of a regular carryon.

 In addition to Amazon’s standard 30 days after delivery warranty Well Traveled offer a 6 month warranty on any manufacturing issues

 Customer service is pretty good and you will get a replacement if there are any problems within this time period.

-But I couldn’t squash i down any more!
-I hope you’ve found this post to be a detailed overview of the best compression packing cubes that you can by today and how to discern between them.
+But I couldn’t squash it down further!
+I hope you’ve found this post to be a detailed overview of the compression packing cubes that you can buy today and how to discern between them.

 What do you think will you use CPC’s on your next trip?
 Let us know if you have any comments or advice for our readers below!